ryanallen/words-of-my-perfect-teacher/README.md

 *ngo bo*, *rang bzhin*, *thugs rge*.
 View of the [Great Perfection](#great-perfection): the essential nature of the mind and all phenomena is [emptiness](#emptiness); the expression of that nature is clarity; its compassion is all-pervasive.

 ## Eternalism
-*rtag par lta ba*, Skt. *atmadrsti*, *satkāyadṛṣṭi*, the belief in an eternally existing entity, a soul for instance.
+*rtag par lta ba*, Skt. *ātmadṛṣṭi*, *satkāyadṛṣṭi*, the belief in an eternally existing entity, a soul for instance.
 Considered an extreme philosophical tendency.
 See [nihilism](#nihilism).

 ## Excellent Words
 *gsung rab*, Skt. *pravacana*, the words of the [Buddha](#buddha).